Fall 2022: Journeys in Genealogy

 Day Four: Wednesday, Oct.
 12

-Once part of the Middle Kingdom, Alsace-Lorraine sits at the confluence of Gaul and Germania, and the impact on its culture, architecture, cuisine, and history is virtually unparalleled in Europe.
+Once part of the Middle Kingdom, Alsace-Lorraine sits at what was the confluence of Gaul and Germania, and the impact on its culture, architecture, cuisine, and history is virtually unparalleled in Europe.

 We'll drive to Haguenau, a city which began as a hunting lodge for a notable duke in the 1100s.
 Sitting close to the present-day German border, Haguenau has endured centuries of prosperity - and destruction.
 It is also home to ancestors of several families who settled in Louisiana, including Materne, Normand, Broüillette, Bonnet, Voorhies, and many others.